-The ignition box fires the ignition by itself at 300/1000/3000/10000rpm WITHOUT any pickup connected.
+On Running mode, the box fires the ignition coil by itself at 300/1000/3000/10000rpm WITHOUT any pickup connected.

-This way you can test the wiring, the TCI/DCCDI, the ignition coil and sparkplug.
+This way you can test the ignition box, wiring, ignition coil, sparkplug wire and sparkplug.

 Of course, remove the sparkplug from the cylinder head and connect the metal part to the frame.